 When a student has exceeded the absence limit for a class due to circumstances beyond his or her control, the student may appeal in writing.
 The appeal must follow the process detailed in the "Grade Appeals Process" in this catalog.
+No appeal will be heard after six weeks from the date the student is officially notified that the absence limit has been exceeded.

-- 1. Deny the appeal and hold the student to the absence policy, or; - Uphold the appeal and, with the consent of the instructor(s), develop a plan for allowing the student to make up work missed.
+- 1. Deny the appeal and hold the student to the absence policy, or; - 2.
+Uphold the appeal and, with the consent of the instructor(s), develop a plan for allowing the student to make up work missed.